maziac/hex-hover-converter/README.md

 Additionally it also converts negative values.

+# Hovers in Debug Mode

+vscode turns the normal hovers off if in debug mode.
+To make them visible press the "ALT" key while hovering.

 # License and Acknowledgements

 This extension is based on the https://github.com/thegtproject/vscode-hoverhex by [Brandon/thegtproject](https://github.com/thegtproject) and originally was a pull request.